Autonomous Cultivation

 Fruit, bulbs, and flower quality

 The timely and accurate monitoring of defects in fruits, vegetables, bulbs and flowers is crucial to guarantee high quality to consumers.
-However, delivering defect-free products remains a challenge because inspections are still largely performed by humans, which can introduce errors.
+However, delivering defect-free products remains a challenge because quality inspections are still largely performed by humans, which can introduce errors.
 Could automated systems and smart data collection be key to detecting and predicting the development of defects in a timely manner?

 Autonomous control